 One of our mandates is to provide yearly grants to competitive athletes from Vancouver Island (and neighbouring Gulf Islands) who compete in mountain sports on Vancouver Island.
 These grants are meant to offset the costs associated with regional and national competitions and advanced training.
 In this way, VIMSS seeks to nurture emerging athletes on the Island and help prepare them for elite national and international competition.

 In addition to funding athletes, VIMSS has overseen a significant infrastructure project on land donated by Mount Washington Alpine Resort.

-For competitive athletes, the Vancouver Island Mountain Centre is a central hub where they can store and maintain equipment, and access a modern gym and sport science lab.
+For competitive athletes, the Vancouver Island Mountain Centre is a central hub where they can meet, stay and access a modern gym.
 In addition, there are offices for coaches and staff, group accommodations and a multipurpose media room to review training runs and host journalists during events.
-The Centre will also serve as a classroom for local school and university groups, and provide a venue for recreational users and related events.
+The Mountain Centre also serves as a classroom for school and youth groups, plus provides a community venue in the alpine environment for many other types of groups.

 The adjacent Strathcona Provincial Park Outdoor Centre will operate in collaboration with the Vancouver Island Mountain Centre to ensure long-term sustainability.
 The volunteers of the Strathcona Wilderness Institute will provide information and outdoor education for Park visitors, including courses and workshops on wilderness ethics and ‘leave-no-trace’ principles.

 VIMSS believes that these facilities will be valuable and unique assets to the whole of Vancouver Island, and together are a true legacy project for future generations.